tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/04_Functional-programming.md

 var result = distance(point);
 ```

-### Exercice : Calculate baskets' totals from a JSON web service using promises
+### Exercise : Calculate baskets' totals from a JSON web service using promises

 Imagine we get a JSON web service with the following output :
 ```JSON